Decorating with Copper: Add a Note of Warmth to Your Home

-In this post: Looking to add a little warm accent color to your living room?
-Try using pink and copper to enhance your living room decor.⇒
+In this post: Looking to add a bit of warm accent color to your home?
+Try these tips for decorating with copper to create an inviting home.⇒

 There are some pairings that were meant to be.